 ACID would need to acquire both temporary construction and permanent easements for construction of the Main Pump Station facilities.
 Alternatives 1 and 3 would require coordination with the City of Redding.
 Alternative 2 would require coordination with Shasta County.
 For work in the Sacramento River, ACID might be required to obtain a land use lease or receive an easement exemption from the California State Lands Commission for the diversion of water for irrigation use.
-Alternative 3 would result in work within the Caltrans right-of-way and UPRR right-of-way.
-Both Caltrans and UPRR would require an encroachment permit.
+Alternative 3 would result in work within California Department of Transportation right-of-way and UPRR right-of-way.
+Both California Department of Transportation and UPRR would require an encroachment permit.